 Are You a Candidate for Dental Implants?

-As a result of major advanced in dental implant procedures and technology, most patients can be considered for dental implant treatment.
+As a result of major advances in dental implant procedures and technology, most patients can be considered for dental implant treatment.
 However, a surgical evaluation and consultation is necessary to determine whether you are a candidate for dental implants, and to develop a personalized treatment plan to restore your smile and function.

-During your consultation, your surgeon will determine the:
+During your consultation, your surgeon will determine:

 - The quality and quantity of bone where the implant(s) will be placed.